ccyuen/handwritten-recognition/app/README.md

-﻿# This folder is for the frontend portion of the app Built with React, TS, Redux
+This is where the app lives, built with React